Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 # After Development

 Once all of your cmdlets have been created and the appropriate tests have been added, you can open a pull request in the Azure PowerShell repository to have your cmdlets added to the next release.
 Please make sure to read [CONTRIBUTING.md](../../CONTRIBUTING.md) for more information on how to open a pull request, clean up commits, make sure appropriate files have been added/changed, and more.

+## Change Log

+Whenver you make updates to a project, please make sure to update the corresponding service's `ChangeLog.md` file with a snippet of what you changed under the `Upcoming Release` header.
+This information is later used for the release notes that goes out with each module the next time they are released, and provides users with more information as to what has changed in the module from the previous release.
+For more information on updating change logs can be found in [`CONTRIBUTING.md`](../../CONTRIBUTING.md#updating-the-change-log)

 # Misc